PudgyElderGod/Herd-Immunity-Simulation/ReadMe.md

 # Herd Immunity Simulation by Aloysha 'Thom' d'Olanie & Anthony Sean Protho
 # Virus Name: "Tuberculosis" Moratlity Rate: "67%" Repo Rate: "5.6(or 32.94%)"

-We're going to create a basic simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against this virus.
+We created a basic simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against this virus.

 * During every time step of the simulation, **every sick person** should randomly interact with **100 other people** in the population.
 The chance of a sick person infecting a person that they interact with is the virus's reproductive rate.
 Example: if a virus has a reproductive rate of 15, then, on average, a sick person should infect 15 of the 100 people they interact with during that time step.